Baby Beach Lahaina, Maui: The best Maui beach for families

 Lifeguards: No

-Things to do at Baby Beach
+Things to Do at Baby Beach Lahaina

 Baby Beach isn’t the most exciting or most beautiful beach on the island.
 That’s why you’ll mainly find local families with young children frequenting this beach.